DiligentGraphics/DiligentSamples/Tutorials/Tutorial21_RayTracing/readme.md

 ## Create top-level acceleration structure

 Top-level acceleration structure (TLAS) represents the scene.
 TLAS contains multiple instances that refer to a single BLAS.
 Instance is something like a single scene object.
 To create TLAS we must specify only a number of instances.
-Additionally we specify `RAYTRACING_BUILD_AS_ALLOW_UPDATE` flag to update TLAS with different instance transformation, `RAYTRACING_BUILD_AS_PREFER_FAST_TRACE` flag to allow GPU to make some optimization of the expense of building performance.
+Additionally we specify `RAYTRACING_BUILD_AS_ALLOW_UPDATE` flag to update TLAS with different instance transformation, `RAYTRACING_BUILD_AS_PREFER_FAST_TRACE` flag to allow GPU to make some optimization for the expense of building performance.

 ```cpp
 TopLevelASDesc TLASDesc;